ABr-hub/SimpleRegression/README.md

 ---
 ### Sample polynomial regression / function approximation

-In this repo a samlpe polynomial regression is demonstrated.
+In this repository, a sample polynomial regression is showcased, illustrating the application of a polynomial function with a degree of 5.
-The function to approximate is of degree 5 and defined as follows:
+The specific function to be approximated is defined as follows, providing a practical example of how polynomial regression can be utilized to model complex relationships in data.

 $2 \cdot x + 3 \cdot x^2 + 4 \cdot x^{3} + 5 \cdot x^{4} + 6 \cdot x^{5} +10$ \

 This function can be plotted as follows: \
 <img src="https://github.com/ABr-hub/SimpleRegression/blob/dbe142c6ea1086df32fe07c60ed94cfaba4d2512/ressources/SampleRegression_appFunction.png" width=60% height=60%>

+It's essential to note that in this sample, the demonstration involves approximating a mathematically predefined function.
+As a result, the data used in this context does not exhibit standard deviation, as the focus is on showcasing the polynomial regression's ability to accurately capture the predetermined mathematical relationship without inherent variability.

 The approximation process by the neural network is illustrated below: \
 <img src="https://github.com/ABr-hub/SimpleRegression/blob/35fda00c6e2354bc611c8d7d01eb8d8a2ed1c7e7/ressources/Reg1.gif" width=60% height=60%>